rgomez31UAQ/QRYTR-SMS_RP2040-Gadget-PCB-Board/README.md

 -Reshare keys to trusted contacts, possibly by signing them as well.

--Possible enable local, offline password manager.
+-Possibly enable local, offline password manager.

+-Explicitly overwrite all arrays containing plaintext or cryptographic material after use, to remove them from the stack and SRAM.

 # FAQ
 ## hardware